Book Now

 There is a possibility of getting wet on our ocean cruises when it’s windy and choppy since our vessel is open and low to the water.
 We provide high quality jackets that fit over your warm layers and provide wind and water protection.
 The captain will endeavour to keep you as dry as possible, but in some conditions spray is inevitable.

-How close do we get?
+How close do we get to whales?

 Are food and drinks served on the trip?